v154c1/sage_video/README.md

 Now (without the parameter -p/--prepare), the script plays the small video on server and the preencoded stripes on nodes.

 #### Performance
 On our system with 5 sage nodes, all driving 4 fullHD displays, we're able to use the direct method for resolutions up to 4k.
-FOr higher resolutions, it's usually needed to prepare them.
+For higher resolutions, it's usually needed to prepare them.

 ## 2. using virtual webcamera
+#### Expected setup
+Server playing the video (either from a video file or from a decklink capture card), receivers with virtual camera on nodes and sage2 application displaying the video.

 This setup a slightly more complicated.
 It take the input file (or output of decklink capture card) and streams it to sage nodes using RTP in h.264.
 The nodes then decode the video a puts it into the virtual webcamera.
 Then, simple sage2 application displaying output of the webcamera can be used to show the video, as a SAGE2 application.

 ### Usage
 - Firstly, make sure the vcmod module is loaded on all nodes